-The most common misconception out there is that you have to consume meat in order to get enough protein.
+The most common vegan myth out there is that you have to consume meat in order to get enough protein.
 This is simply not true.
 There may be protein in meat, but that doesn’t mean that it doesn’t exist anywhere else.
-In fact, vegans simply do what cows, pigs, sheep and chickens do; we go to the source.
+In fact, vegans simply do what cows, pigs, sheep and chickens do: we go to the source.

-Despite the fact that this situation is a rather rare occurrence, this question does seem to get asked to vegans a lot.
+Despite the fact that this situation is a rather rare occurrence, this question does seem to get asked of vegans a lot.
 Odd really.
-When you Google ‘desert island survival tips’ finding drinkable water tends to be top of the list.
-Hurrah, very vegan indeed.
+Still, let’s play along.

 Soya has no known effect on testosterone levels in men.

 Soya beans contain isoflavones, which are members of a group of compounds called phytoestrogens.
-Because isoflavones bind to the same receptors in the body as oestrogen, a misconception has built up (about soya).
-The bottom line is that isoflavones are not the same as oestrogen, and do not have the same effect as oestrogen.
+Because isoflavones bind to the same receptors in the body as oestrogen, a misconception built up.
+Now, research has confirmed that isoflavones are not the same as oestrogen, and do not have the same effect as oestrogen.

 Furthermore, a 2010 study looked at whether soya has oestrogenic-like effects in men and lowers available testosterone levels.
 It concluded: